-Stable blankets aren’t really ideal for outdoors pursuits – they would just soak up any sleet or drizzly downpours – though they are better-suited for indoor use.
-A quilted rug, like the Masta Avante 120g Fixed Neck Stable Rug, is great for a snug padded fit, and its anti-rub design means your horse can move around freely without aggravating any sensitive skin patches.
+Stable blankets aren’t really ideal for outdoors pursuits - they would just soak up any sleet or drizzly downpours - though they are better-suited for indoor use.
+A quilted rug, like the Horseware Amigo Insulator Plus, is great for a snug padded fit, and its anti-rub design means your horse can move around freely without aggravating any sensitive skin patches.

-With any blanket it’s vital that straps aren’t fastened too tightly and the material fits nicely, which you can test by being able to slide your palm comfortably in between your horse’s coat and the body-facing blanket side.
+With any blanket it’s vital that straps aren’t fastened too tightly and the material fits nicely.
+Test this by sliding your palm comfortably in between your horse’s coat and the body-facing blanket side.

 Is there a risk of over-rugging?

-With any equine health and well-being topic there’s always a few qualifying recommendations to be aired, and here it’s the issue of “over-rugging”.
-Undue chafing, irritation, sore patches all down to sweat build-up can develop under the heavy weight of blankets, so it’s imperative that they are removed every day.
+As with all equine management topics, there are some qualifying recommendations to be aired.
+Here it’s the issue of “over-rugging”.
+Undue chafing, irritation, sore patches all down to sweat build-up can develop under the heavy weight of blankets.
+It is imperative that they are removed every day.

 Once again there are products out there to step in and help: A high calibre stable blanket like our Horseware Rambo Ionic Stable Blanket 200g has been purposefully crafted to increase oxygen flow to skin tissue to tackle the problem of surface moisture.

-Taking the blanket off at regular intervals not only gives an opportunity for the skin to breath but offers a chance to inspect for any irritations.
-Also, routine grooming or even using an under bib as an intermediate layer between skin and blanket are good ways of sustaining an even, nourished coat in the harsher climate.
+Taking the blanket off at regular intervals.
+This gives an opportunity for the skin to breath and a chance to inspect for any irritations.
+Routine grooming or even using an under bib as an intermediate layer between skin and blanket are good ways of sustaining an even, nourished coat in the harsher climate.

 Stocking up for the big chill…

-By dint of natural evolution, horses will graze for roughly 19 hours every day and their digestive systems are key to generating natural heat through the fermentation of fibre, increased blood flow and gut contractions as food moves through the body.
+Horses will graze for roughly 19 hours every day.
+Their digestive systems are key to generating natural heat through the fermentation of fibre, increased blood flow and gut contractions as food moves through the body.

-So as long as you stock-up on supplies, ensure constant hydration – you can even combine the two by offering winter-warmer meals like bran mashes – and watch out for any harmful winter foods in the field, your horses is sure to brave the winter with happy smile.
+Ensure constant hydration.
+You can even combine the two by offering winter-warmer meals like bran mashes.
+Watch out for any harmful winter foods in the field, your horses is sure to brave the winter with happy smile.

 Do you have any further ways of keeping your beloved horse cosy in winter that we haven’t covered?